ColinGroth/Wavelet_Codec_360/README.md

 - For the core framework: https://git.cg.cs.tu-bs.de/Sascha/mtstudio
 - For the Vulkan renderer: https://git.cg.cs.tu-bs.de/Sascha/vkrenderer

 Please note, that the framework has no proper documentation yet and that we cannot handle all question on how to use it.
+Also, the module to compute the cumulative distribution function (cdf) can not be provided at this point and has to be implemented by yourself.
+We are confident to provide all utility modules in the near future.
-Although our implementation includes the framework-specific function calls you may want to replace them with your own GPU backend using Vulkan, OpenGL or similar.
+However, although our implementation includes the framework-specific function calls you may want to replace them with your own GPU backend using Vulkan, OpenGL or similar.

 ## Citation
 If you use our code for your publications, please cite our [paper](https://graphics.tu-bs.de/upload/publications/Groth2023Wavelets_CR.pdf) using the following BibTeX: